Borgerr/0xDEADCAFE/README.md

 ## Building

-- building kernel binary: `make` from repo's root directory
-- after building kernel binary, create iso: `create_iso.sh`
+- `make` builds the kernel binary
+- `make iso` builds the kernel binary and creates a bootable iso
+- `make run` builds the kernel binary and runs it in QEMU